0xSpaceShard/starknet-devnet/README.md

 ### Timeout

 Timeout can be passed to Devnet's HTTP server.
+This makes it easier to deploy and manage large contracts that take longer to execute and may otherwise result in an error `ServerDisconnectedError`.

 ```
 starknet-devnet --timeout TIMEOUT